 With the holiday travel season upon us soon, you may be wondering how you will be able to afford to go visit loved ones, especially if you are still not sure what your plans are yet and you may be doing some last-minute traveling.
+Perhaps you thought you have to borrow some cash in order to fill in on the expenses.
 If you are hoping to scope out the best deals for any last-minute holiday travel plans you have, here are some tips for doing just that.

 6 Tips for Saving Money on Last Minute Holiday Travel

 Wait as late as possible to book hotels and flights, but be careful.
-This may seem like it’s playing with fire, but in many cases this is the best way to get a great deal.
+This may seem like it’s playing with fire, but in many cases this is the best way to get a great deal especially on hotels like those Flagstaff hotels.
 Keep in mind, though, that doing this puts you at risk to get a less than stellar hotel or even miss out on a flight seat at all.
 Start looking around 1 month in advance and go from there.
 Make sure to have a back up plan in case this doesn’t work out.

 Be very flexible.
 The key to saving the most you can on last minute travel is to be extremely flexible in what airport you depart from and arrive at near you destination, when you leave and on what dates you leave.
 Try plugging in a few dates on the online booking discount sites and see what I mean.
 Just one day either way can make all the difference.